 The critical period is the first year or so of the project when about 20 key professional staff are required to determine the scientific details of the accelerator and to set the pattern for all the features of the machine and the laboratory.
-About 6 of these could be provided from the Rutherford Laboratory without causing serious harm to the Nimrod and P.L.A. programmes; they could be replaced at the Rutherford Laboratory by new recruits.
+About 6 of these could be provided from the Rutherford Laboratory without causing serious harm to the Nimrod and PLA programmes; they could be replaced at the Rutherford Laboratory by new recruits.
 In addition, in the early stages the work could be greatly helped by dividing the research and development required for the design between the Rutherford Laboratory and the universities most concerned; experienced staff could then share their time between existing tasks and the new project, before new staff and a new site could be made available.
 A total of about 20 people of professional status could be freed for the design work at the universities.
 Most of them would work mainly on a "sabbatical" basis, i.e. they would each give up their normal research for about a year.
-In this way the necessary knowledge and enthusiasm could certainly be provided and there would be about two years in which to recruit about 40 permanent professional staff for the new laboratory, divided about equally between applied physicists and engineers, and a further year in which to recruit 10 more to bring the laboratory up to full strength.
+In this way the necessary knowledge and enthusiasm could certainly be provided and there would be about two years in which to recruit about 50 permanent professional staff for the new laboratory, dividing about equally between applied physicists and engineers.